dotnet/arcade/Documentation/AzureDevOps/AzureDevOpsOnboarding.md

 - Variable groups

-  Build definitions using variable groups must first be authorized by manually queuing a build and following instructions presented in the portal.
+  Build definitions using variable groups in the DevDiv Organization must first be authorized by manually queuing a build and following instructions presented in the portal.
 Without authorization, the variables will not be set in the build environment.
 See [Variable groups for Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups) for more information.

 Notes about templates: